MiRo1310/ioBroker.alexa-shoppinglist/README.md

 | to_inactive_list          | Button        | First insert position_to_shift and than press the button to move to inactiv_list

 The JSON contains now 2 Buttons to move Items or to delete.
-For this you have to insert Code in the VIS Editor unter Skript, put this in:
+For this you have to insert Code in the VIS Editor under Skript, put this in:
 ```
  /* Alexa Einkaufsliste JSON */

 function setOnDblClickCustomShop( myvalue) {
     let id = myvalue.slice(0,myvalue.indexOf(","));
-    let val = myvalue.slice(myvalue.indexOf(",")+1, myvalue.length)
+    let val = myvalue.slice(myvalue.indexOf(",")+1, myvalue.length);
     let val1;
     if (val =="true"){
         val1 = true;